 1. One of the biggest changes under GDPR is that consent must be explicit for data processing.
 This means that you should only request the information required to provide a service and not ask patients/clients for more than what is necessary.

 2. The DPO is now mandatory under GDPR based on the data processing at scale, public authority or body.
-All organisations must appoint a DPO if they regularly process sensitive data or carry out large scale systematic monitoring of individuals (e.g. CCTV).
+All organisations must appoint a DPO if they regularly process sensitive data or carry out large-scale systematic monitoring of individuals (e.g. CCTV).

-3. Under GDPR, people have increased rights surrounding their personal data, including access to records of what has been shared with whom; erasure (Right to be forgotten); right to data portability and right to object (e.g. not to be profiled).
+3. Under GDPR, people have increased rights surrounding their data, including access to records of what has been shared with whom; erasure (Right to be forgotten); right to data portability and right to object (e.g. not to be profiled).

 4. Under GDPR, you must report any data breach within 72 hours of its discovery – this can include one person’s PII being sent to the wrong recipient or a loss of physical files containing sensitive information such as medical records.

-5. Under DPA, you can only keep patient records (paper or electronic) if they are required to provide a service; under GDPR, this has been extended, and you can no longer keep patient records if they are not required for the delivery of your service.
+5. Under DPA, you can only keep patient records (paper or electronic) if they are required to provide a service; under GDPR, this has been extended, and you can no longer keep patient records if they are not necessary for the delivery of your service.

-6. Under GDPR, you may need to appoint someone internally or externally who is responsible for ensuring data protection compliance within your organisation if this does not already fall under the remit of another role (e.g. Data Protection Officer).
+6. Under GDPR, you may need to appoint someone internally or externally responsible for ensuring data protection compliance within your organisation if this does not already fall under the remit of another role (e.g. Data Protection Officer).